 After announcing an event that I felt was the only way I could get Konda to eat properly, I was happy getting her involved in letting me know what she wants for this week.
 I even made her read the entire post.
 She was very pleased to be the topic of discussion.
 I thought it was best if we arrive at a menu as I do for our week.
 Guess what, it really helped me the last two days in not wasting time thinking what to make for her.

 Below is what she wanted for this week.
 I am hoping I can change this next week with more ideas.
 Looking at the menu I was thinking maybe I should mix and match items so as to suit everybody’s taste at home without ending up with different menus to follow!

-I was always thinking I should put things properly in a table, but never came around doing the html part it.
-Recently I came across a site that gives easy solution.
+I was always thinking I should put things properly in a table but never came around doing the HTML part.
+Recently I came across a site that gives an easy solution.
 I remember seeing Meeta use it.
 When it didn’t work for me, she offered to do it for me, which was really so very sweet.
 Then I went about creating on my own, though I ended up struggling with the table not sure where I was going wrong.
 Medhaa helped out with the current one.
 Looks like I was giving too many spaces.
-Thanks Medhaa!
+Thanks, Medhaa!

 |Monday||Idli with Tomato Chutney||Macaroni|

 |Thursday||Pasta/ Maggi||Poori with Subji|

 I have successfully completed two days without hassle.
 I am hoping this will surely help me glide through without any other problem!

 This Saturday was pretty hectic as I was busy trying to cook as many as I can and shoot them.
 In the process, Athamma had a piece of bottle gourd that she wanted to make tikkis with as I did with Aloo Paneer Tikkis.
 The afternoon was spent making these and the moment I took pictures, Konda was right on them and it vanished within minutes!